Recommendations for visual predictive checks in Bayesian workflow

 Quantile dot plot

-The quantile dot plot (Kay et al. 2016), is a dot plot, where a set number of the observed quantiles—we use one hundred—are visualized instead of the observations themselves (see an example in Figure 1 (c)).
+In a quantile dot plot (Kay et al. 2016), dots are used to represent a predefined number of quantiles, see an example in Figure 1 (c).
 This results in a visual density estimator with a low bias and high variance similar to that of a histogram (Wilkinson 1999).
 Kay et al. (2016) show that a quantile dot plot with one hundred quantiles performs very similarly to a KDE-based density plot for tasks of estimating probabilistic predictions from visualizations.
-Compared to KDEs, quantile dot plots have the added benefit of allowing for fast visual probability estimation in the tails of the distribution.
-In our experience, and as shown in Section 2.6 and Section 2.4 in case of discontinuities and outliers, quantile dot plots also offer a better visualization than kernel density plots and histograms.

 Advantages and disadvantages of the three visualizations